 The region of Mullerthal is what is claimed as Luxembourg’s “Little Switzerland,” due to its hilly landscape reminiscent of Switzerland.
 Here you can find Luxembourg’s oldest town, also the capital of this region called Echternach.

-Situated on the bank of River Sûre, Echternach has retained its medieval ambiance thanks to its labyrinthine streets, old aristocratic houses, ancient ramparts and towers of the ancient city wall and a marketplace with a Gothic town place.
+Situated on the bank of River Sûre, Echternach has retained its medieval ambiance.
+Thanks to its labyrinthine streets, old aristocratic houses, ancient ramparts, and towers of the ancient city wall and a marketplace with a Gothic town place.

 Echternach is well-known for its centuries-old Dancing Procession, which takes place on Whit Tuesday and attracts visitors all over.
 Before reaching the city’s Benedictine abbey and basilica founded by St. Willibrord, which had become known due to this procession, hubby blurted out, “Avancer au pas d’Echternach.
 Three steps forward and two steps back, have you heard about that expression?”
-No I said so he went on, “To advance in the step of Echternach.
-To go forward to Echternach’s pace is to say go backwards.
+No, I said so he went on, “To advance in the step of Echternach.
+To go forward to Echternach’s pace is to say go backward.
 It means to progress very slowly because of frequent retreats.”

-This custom dates back to the sixteenth century, when male pilgrims for St. Willibrord from Waxweiler started performing a hopping dance on the way to Echternach during the Whitsuntide holidays.
+This custom dates back to the sixteenth century when male pilgrims for St. Willibrord from Waxweiler started performing a hopping dance on the way to Echternach during the Whitsuntide holidays.

 Nowadays, around 9,000 pilgrims from all over Europe, mostly dressed in white shirts and dark trousers, hop to a polka melody through the medieval streets of Echternach to the crypt past St. Willibrord’s tomb.
 The famous dancing procession of Echternach became part of UNESCO’s Intangible World Cultural Heritage in 2010.